Areas of Specialization

 The American Academy of Religion generously granted the book the Award for Excellence in the Study of Religion (Textual Studies) in 2015.
 I am continuing to work in the field of Rāzī studies by examining his innovations in theology and exegesis from new angles.

-I am currently writing a book-length monograph that traces the theme of “covenant” and related concepts in Islamic intellectual history—a theme that the Islamic tradition shares with other cultural and religious traditions that emerged within the Near East and that later emerged within the Reformed tradition of Christianity.
+Covenant and Creation in Islam.
+I am currently writing a three part article that traces the theme of “covenant” and related concepts in Islamic intellectual history—a theme that the Islamic tradition shares with other cultural and religious traditions that emerged within the Near East and that later emerged within the Reformed tradition of Christianity.
 An overview of covenant theology in Islam and several initial discoveries that I have made will appear in a festschrift for a senior colleague under the title, "Is there Covenant Theology in Islam?"

-I am also currently writing an ethnographic study that aims to document how Muslim immigrant communities in New York City understand themes surrounding death.
+Death Rituals in Islam: An Ethnographic Study.
+I am currently writing a brief ethnographic study that aims to document how Muslim immigrant communities in New York City understand themes surrounding death.
 The study explores beliefs concerning several issues: salvation/soteriology, the symbolic meanings of funerary rites such as Qurʾānic recitation over the deceased and the ritual cleansing of the deceased, attitudes towards the veneration of the dead and tomb visitation, and relationships between the living and the dead.
 The study casts light on the ways that Muslim communities fused traditional Islamic practices with local and civil customs to form rituals that are distinctive to American Islam; and in understanding how immigrant Muslim populations enact the prescriptions of traditional Islamic ritual law.